py-mine/mcproto/docs/contributing/guides/unit-tests.md

 The reason this wasn't reported is because ternary conditions are on a single line, and even if the first branch of the if wasn't executed, since it was syntactically touched and the `if time else` ternary got evaluated, coverage report shows the line as executed.
-(See [this github issue](https://github.com/nedbat/coveragepy/issues/509) for more info, if you're interested)
+(See [this github issue][coveragepy-ternary-issue] for more info, if you're interested)

 Adding another test would not increase the test coverage we have, but it does ensure that we'll notice that this function can fail with realistic data